-Product Management is the science and art of successfully driving each step of a product’s lifecycle — from development to positioning, to pricing and market launch.
+Product Management is the art of successfully driving each step of a product’s lifecycle — from development to positioning, pricing and launch.
 To build the best product possible, Product Managers must become proponents of solving user’s needs through quality designed, high-performing products.

 Product management lies at the intersection between the business and technology functions of a company and its target audience.

 What is the role of a Product Manager?

 To make quality designed, high-performing products a reality, a Product Manager’s role is to drive the vision, strategy, experience, and execution of a digital product.
 With a primary goal to deliver business value, Product Managers are required to create products that are valuable, feasible, and usable.

 According to Adam Nash from LinkedIn, a Product Manager should always ask two questions, “What game are we playing?” and “How do we keep score?”

 Product Managers investigate what users really need and then work within a team to figure out how best to meet that need within cost and time constraints.

 The job of a Product Manager is to wear many hats, and some of their daily roles and responsibilities include:

 - Project management